 12. Fatty Foods ( Table Scraps )

 We are specifically talking about table scraps here.
-If you are feeding your dog fatty food scraps like bacon, gammon, cold cuts and jerky you are not being nice to him.
+If you feed your dog fatty food scraps like bacon, gammon, cold cuts, and jerky, you are not being nice to him.
 These foods have high fat and sodium content and, if fed regularly, will lead to unnecessary weight gain and sodium poisoning problems.

 Consistently feeding high-fat content foods can also cause pancreatitis in dogs.
 Pancreatitis is an inflammation of the pancreas which causes abdominal pain, nausea, and vomiting.
 Furthermore, pancreatitis can cause severe illness and even death if left untreated.

-Like chives, onions, and leeks, garlic is part of the Allium family and all of them are poisonous to dogs.
+Like chives, onions, and leeks, garlic is part of the Allium family, and all of them are poisonous to dogs.
 However, garlic is far more potent.
 It is widely considered to be five times more toxic to dogs than its distant cousins.
-Only very small amounts of garlic are considered safe for dogs and larger amounts can prove fatal.
+Only minimal amounts of garlic are considered safe for dogs, and larger amounts can prove fatal.

 Toxic doses of garlic can cause damage to the red blood cells in dogs.
 This will lead to stomach upsets and then anemia.
 Anemia is a condition where you lack enough healthy red blood cells to carry adequate oxygen to your body’s tissues.
 Early signs of garlic poisoning include nausea, drooling, abdominal pain, vomiting, diarrhea.